digst/cloud/design.md

 | PubOrg       | KL,SM,FM  | 1        | - | 1.000 |  1 | Government |
 | Platform     | SIT       | 5      | + | 1.000 | 1| DMI, DIGST, SIT |

+[Waiting for current daily out data for existing DMI data consumers or result from PWC forecast]

 ## Problem
 An architecture is a solution to a problem.